What Is Art Deco? [ Style, Movement, & Characteristics ]

 Buildings of the Art Deco period were characterized by an emphasis on verticality and flatforms.
 The Chicago Tribune Tower, designed by architects John Mead Howells (1868-1959) and Raymond Hood (1881-1934) and completed in 1925, was North America's first Art Deco structure.

-Following that, towering office towers were developed in New York and other major cities with top floor decorations highlighting the lofty heights.
+Following that, towering office towers were developed in New York and other major cities with top-floor decorations highlighting their lofty heights.
 To demonstrate their significance, banks were designed in the Art Deco style as well.

-William Van Alen's Chrysler Building, 1930: The Chrysler Building in New York City, finished in 1930 is possibly the most prominent example of Art Deco architecture.
+William Van Alen's Chrysler Building is possibly the most prominent example of Art Deco architecture.
 Its summit is encircled by stainless steel panels that form a hexagonal pattern of triangular-shaped panels.
 At the foundation of the spire are decorative gargoyles that harken back to ancient Greek sculpture.

 Famous Art Deco Artist